leviance/matic-docs/docs/zkEVM/zkProver/plookup.md

 Let $\mathbf{s}$ and $\mathbf{t}$ be ordered multisets, $\mathbf{s} = \{s_1 , s_2 , \dots , s_d\}$ and none of the elements of $\mathbf{t}  = \{t_1 , t_2 , \dots , t_n\}$ are repeated.

-It can be observed that;
+It can be observed that:

 - If $\mathbf{s} \subset \mathbf{t}$ and $s_d = t_n$, then $\mathbf{s}$ and $\mathbf{t}$ have the same set of differences and the differences appear in the same order.